ai4science-amsterdam/ai4science-amsterdam.github.io/pages/events.md

 #### ChemAI Symposium

-Together with the Amsterdam Chemistry Network, we are organizing the second ChemAI Symposium on November 29th in the Lab42 building at Science Park Amsterdam.
+Together with the Amsterdam Chemistry Network and TI-COAST, we are organizing the second ChemAI Symposium on November 29th in the Lab42 building at Science Park Amsterdam.
 Please join us!
 We are looking forward to connect with academic and